prachexhaha/Weather-CLI-application/README.md

 # Weather-CLI-application
-Love to stay up to date with the weather? instead of looking up the report on Google, why not find the Weather Report on your desktop!
+Love to stay up to date with the weather? instead of looking up the report on Google, why not find the Weather Report on your CLI!
 Here is an application built for the CLI to pull the Weather Report :)